NOAA-GFDL/fre-cli/docs/developer_usage.rst

 having to install any dependencies, but development within a Conda environment is heavily recommended regardless.

-Gain access to the repository with ``git clone git@github.com:NOAA-GFDL/fre-cli.git`` or your fork's link (recommended) and an SSH RSA key.
+Gain access to the repository with ``git clone --recursive git@github.com:NOAA-GFDL/fre-cli.git`` or your fork's link (recommended) and an SSH RSA key.
 Once inside the repository, developers can test local changes by running a ``pip install .`` inside of the root directory to install the ``fre-cli`` package locally with the newest local changes.
 Test as a normal user would use the CLI.